-In an episode of The Thirteen Ghosts Of Scooby Doo, the villain gets frustrated as Scooby uses the McGuffin to counter all of his spells.
+In an episode of The 13 Ghosts of Scooby-Doo, the villain gets frustrated as Scooby uses the McGuffin to counter all of his spells.
 Having enough of this, he makes himself really huge, where he inadvertently turns Scooby into a fly to evade him.
 Malidoor turns himself into a toad to catch Scooby, but in this form the tag-along just walks up behind him and puts him back in the Demon Chest, the can that was sealing his evil.

-In Ultimate Spider-Man, when Spider-Man confronts Nightmare in the dream world at first he see's him he's a muscular demon with flaming hair, but after Spidey gets the upper hand of Nightmare, he is reduced to a skinny, bald whelp.
+In Ultimate Spider-Man, when Spider-Man confronts Nightmare in the dream world, at first he sees him as a muscular demon with flaming hair, but after Spidey gets the upper hand on Nightmare, he is reduced to a skinny, bald whelp.